lholman/PluralsightAudition/README.md

 ## Audition module 'Sharing PowerShell infrastructure code'
 * Sharing PowerShell infrastructure code
 	* Overview (30 seconds)
-		** "Automation code is often a combination of very complex, locally saved, unversioned code that requires a lot of knowledge to execute.
+		** "Automation code is often a combination of very complex, locally saved and maintained, unversioned code that requires a lot of knowledge to execute.
 Delving deeper these important scripts are often rats nests of 100's or even 1000's of lines of logic, they're brittle, one change can break them or even worse give a non-deterministic output."
 		** "We already use source control to track change, now we would like to run our tests every time a change is made to that source, so we know early on if a change has broken anything.
 We also want those changes to be visible to other people."
 	* Why AppVeyor?
 (2 mins)
 		** In the cloud (nothing to install) "Continuous Delivery for Windows" ** Free trial and free for open source projects
 		** It works with Github and is designed for Windows and PowerShell
 	* Running pester tests on AppVeyor (3m)
+		** Register with AppVeyor using your Github account ** Create a new AppVeyor project
+		** Run the build
 		** Other CI/Build servers TeamCity/Jenkins/TravisCI/VS Git with TFS express
 	* Versioning scripts (2m)
 		** Semantic version numbering